jamesmills/laravel-notification-rate-limit/README.md

 ### Skipping uniqueue notifciations

 By default the Rate Limiter uses a cache key made up of some opinionated defaults.
-One of these default keys is a a serialisation of the notification it's using `serialize($notification)`.
+One of these default keys is `serialize($notification)`.
 You may wish to turn this off.

 Update globally with the `should_rate_limit_unique_notifications` config setting.

 Update for an individual basis by adding the below to the Notification

 ```php
 // Do not log skipped notifications
 protected $shouldRateLimitUniqueNotifications = false;
 ```

 ### Testing